CarstenKnop/SmokeMachineTimer/README.md

 1. Hold `#` until the progress bar fills to open the menu.
 2. Choose one of: `WiFi` (info), `QR` (dynamic Wi‑Fi QR), or `Rick` (fun static QR).
 These states start the SoftAP.
-3. The SoftAP SSID is `SmokeTimerAP` (open by default unless you add a password in code).
+3. The SoftAP SSID is `FogTimerAP` (open by default unless you add a password in code).
 4. Leaving those screens begins a ~30 s idle timer; when it expires the portal/AP stop (unless active operations like OTA are in progress).
 5. A separate menu item `WiFi En` toggles Wi‑Fi subsystem enable/disable (persisted).
 If disabled, entering Wi‑Fi screens will not start the AP.